toast-lab/toast-lab.github.io/_posts/2020-08-04-mirror-site.md

 tags: News
 status: Completed
 categories: General
-description: This is a mirror site for Toast Lab.
+description: A mirror site is created for Toast Lab.
 ---

 <p>We have built a mirror site for Toast Lab.
-It is hosted at https://toast-lab.gitee.io.
+It is hosted at <a href="https://toast-lab.gitee.io" target="_blank">https://toast-lab.gitee.io</a>.
 We would synchronously update both websites from August 2020.</p>